 return(vmax)

-Now you can apply this algorithm to the audio signal and plot the VAD detection over it to see if it’s working:
+Now you can apply this algorithm to the audio signal and plot the VAD over it to see if it’s working:

 _,ax=plt.subplots(1,1)